 The temporary court order that stops collections is much longer in Chapter 13 than in Chapter 7.
 The protection of the stay which stops collections lasts for 3-5 years.
 During that time, the debt is often charged off or sold to another debt collector and the debt goes away.
 Often, nothing is repaid in Chapter 13 bankruptcy to unsecured debts.
 Plans for repayment are common at 10% or less— even a 0% is possible.
 However, the secured and priority debts must be paid or brought up to date.

 Not only does a Chapter 13 bankruptcy allow you to catch up on a mortgage or auto loan, but it can also pay back income taxes or provide temporary relief from student loans while eliminating credit cards and other unsecured debts.

-Half the attorneys who prepared Chapter 13 bankruptcy cases quit in 2005 when the law changed.
+Half the attorneys who prepared bankruptcy cases quit in 2005 when the law changed.
 The new law required detailed and accurate petitions supported by documentation.
-In California, well over 50% of the petitions filed since then have failed.
+In California, well over 50% of the petitions filed since 2005 have failed.
 Bankruptcy is not an area of the law where you can file a sloppy petition.
 You need someone who has the experience and qualifications.
 Too often attorneys lack the accounting and legal background to take on the banks.

-After 2005 it changed again in December 2015 and December 2017 to even harder, longer, and more detailed plans and formats.
+After 2005 the Bankruptcy code changed again in December 2015 and December 2017 to even harder, longer, and more requirements for details in the plans and formats.
 Filing Chapter 13 comes with complications.
 In most cases, every attorney receives the same fee for Chapter 13 which is set by the court.
-Therefore, it costs you nothing extra to use the best-rated attorney.
-We have already helped thousands of others, let us help you, too.
+Therefore, it costs you nothing extra to use the best attorney.
+Join the thousands of other happy clients and let us help you.